tomlurge/visionion/doc/gestalt.md

 			as			locality		scat + sum...s	count			< gmed (but really much less)

-Overview data on clients and relays:
+**Overview data on clients and relays**
 We have some very general data on all relays and bridges: total count, software version, operating system version, total bandwidth provided and consumed.
 Correspondingly we have quite general data on clients: how many clients in total were connected to the Tor network via bridges or directly via guard nodes.
 These two fit well together.
 We also know which IP-version and which obfuscation techniques clients use.
 But that's about it with clients and relays.

-Clients:
+**Clients**
 Client data is on purpose quite sparse and we can't do much more than compare numbers of clients with the more detailed data about the relays and bridges.
 We will eg not be able to follow clients through the network.

-Countries:
+**Countries**
 The most detailed view we can get on clients is their distribution by country.
 This is interesting since we also know from each relay the country in which it is located.
 And we know a lot about relays.
 So maybe we can construct some useful views on specific characteristics of relays and total numbers of clients by country.

-Relays:
+**Relays**
 Additionally to the data on relays and bridges we have quite specific data on different types of relays (but not bridges), namely guards, middle nodes, exits and directory servers.
 This data is detailed but not easy to handle.
 Numbers for the different types of relays don't add up to the total number of relays since each relay can (and most often does) serve more than one purpose and implements two, three or all four types of relays besides bridges.
 For each relay we know with which probability it is part of a clients route through the network, but we would need to agggregate averages and mean deviations to add more meaning to these numbers.
 We also know for relays through which AS they are connected to the internet but this is a very large number of different AS which we first need to aggregate to find the most used ones and how high the concentration is.
 We then have some flags and exit port information which again are not particularily easy to visualize (and interpret).

-Bridges:
+**Bridges**
 Last not least we have some data about bridges, but not as much as about relays.
 This is again on purpose since bridges serve to circumvent attempts to block the access to the tor network alltogether.
 Gathering too much information about them would make the censors' job easier.
 Since bridges are distinct from relays their numbers add up to the total number of servers.
 Apart from that we don't know much more than a few technicalities that don't have much impact on the rest of the network: from which bridge pool they were assigned, which transport they use and if they are hosted in the EC2 cloud.